 If you take an unpaid leave of absence, the employer contribution toward your health coverage normally will end.
 However, if you take a family or medical leave under the Family and Medical Leave Act (FMLA), the state contribution toward your coverage will continue for up to 12 weeks.
 If you do not pay your share of the premiums while on family or medical leave, your coverage will be dropped.
-Your eligible dependents' coverage will be automatically reinstated when you return from family or medical leave, and you have 60 days after your return to make enrollment changes.
+Unbless your coverage has been dropped for non-payment, your eligible dependents' coverage will be automatically reinstated when you return from family or medical leave, and you have 60 days after your return to make enrollment changes.